rFlex/SCViewShaker/README.md

 ## About
 A highly configurable UIView category for shaking a view.
 You start shaking your views with a one liner :).
-It supports a lot of a few different shaking styles (horizontal, vertical, rotate) and let you configure the duration, the speed and the shake strength.
+It supports a few different shaking styles (horizontal, vertical, rotate) and let you configure the duration, the speed and the shake strength.

 ![](shake.gif)